anjalitiwari/droneChallenge/README.md

 ## Please refer attached screen shot taken locally to illustrate what has been done

 ## Area of Improvements
-Due to time constraint , many things are kept static like port number couchbase configuration which can be made modular and whicc can come from config
+Due to time constraint , many things are kept static like port number, couchbase configuration which can be made modular and which can be fetched from configuration file

-Also Not all test cases are covered
+Not all test cases are covered